What are the types of employment agreements we can offer? (e.g., fixed-term, indefinite, project-based)

 Can we recognize seniority in the Netherlands?

 We cannot use the original start dates to recognize seniority.
 However, we may be able to recognize seniority through other clauses in the employment agreement (these can be used as the basis for calculations of any severance package and notice period).
 We can recognize your supported employee's seniority through the employment agreement they sign with us, a tripartite agreement, or an addendum.
-Recognizing seniority always needs to be evaluated on an ad hoc basis, so please submit a ticket using the Help widget at the bottom of the page if you are considering recognizing seniority.
+Recognizing seniority always needs to be evaluated on an ad hoc basis, so please reach out to Velocity Global through your normal process, and we will help you if you are considering recognizing seniority.

 Can we include benefits in the employment agreement?

 Yes, benefits can be included in the employment agreement with the gross amount in euros (EUR).
-If you would like to include your internal benefits, please submit a ticket using the Help widget at the bottom of the page, as this would need to be reviewed on a case-by-case basis.
+If you would like to include your internal benefits, please reach out to Velocity Global through your normal process, and we will help you, as this would need to be reviewed on a case-by-case basis.

 Can we add variable compensation to the employment agreement?